 Rather than selling your unpaid invoices, invoice financing enables you to borrow money against them.

-While waiting for an invoice to be paid, invoice financing enables you to borrow a bulk amount of the invoice’s value from a financial company, and receive it as a cash advance.
+While waiting for an invoice to be paid, you can borrow a bulk amount of the invoice’s value from a financial company and receive it as a cash advance.
 Once your client pays you, you’ll be required to pay the money you were lent back.

 When deciding whether to factor or finance, you’ll need to consider various factors such as fees, flexibility and whether it’s important to you that your business takes customers’ payments directly.

 4. Angel investors

 Angel investors are high-net-worth individuals, often with extensive business experience, who can provide capital early in a business’ life – in exchange for a portion of equity (they will want a return on their investment!).

 Many will also act as mentors, using their experience and connections within a particular sector to propel the start-up’s growth.
 If you’ve watched the BBC’s Dragons’ Den, you’ve seen angels in action.